WillSoper/WillSoper.github.io/_posts/2020-05-17-getting-interview-interviewing-well.md

 Make sure you listen carefully.

 If you get asked a particularly complicated question, consider writing it down before you answer.
-This will give you a little time in which to start thinking about your response, and also will give you something to check if you feel like you're rambling and not really answering the question.
+This will give you a little time in which to start thinking about your response, and also gives you something to check back on if you feel like you're not really answering the question.
 It's very common for people to give a really interesting anecdote in response to a question and then forget why - and they always look uncomfortable when they have to ask "sorry, what was the question?"

 Remember that you can pause to think!
 Don't be afraid to say "let me have a think about that for a second..." before giving your answer if it helps you.
 If you're trying to work out which of your examples is the best one to give - it's okay to say that, too: "I've had a couple of times where that's happened, I'm just trying to work out which is the most relevant here...." is totally fine.